Kritika-Poudel/Kritika-Poudel/README.md

 ---

 ### 🌟 Projects
-- **Patan Helper**: A comprehensive guide and support system designed to assist people in Patan with resources and community-driven solutions. *(Briefly describe the project here, like its purpose or tech stack used.)*
+- **Patan Helper**: A comprehensive guide and support system designed to assist people in Patan with resources and community-driven solutions.
   - [View Project on GitHub](https://github.com/kritikapoudel/patan-helper)

 ---